Marfa Rabkova, Belarus

 On September 17, 2020, officers from the Main Directorate for Combatting Organized Crime and Corruption (GUBOPiK), driving in multiple vans, followed Ms. Rabkova and her husband, Vadzim Zharomsky while they were en route home, forced them to pull over, and arrested them.
 The GUBOPiK officers searched Ms. Rabkova and Mr. Zharomsky’s home, seized their personal belongings, and later released Mr. Zharomsky.
 Ms. Rabkova has been in custody in Minsk Detention Center No. 1 ever since.

-Authorities have extended Ms. Rabkova’s pretrial detention multiple times over the past one and a half years and have indicted her with several charges.
+Authorities extended Ms. Rabkova’s pretrial detention multiple times and indicted her with several charges.
 On February 11, 2021, Ms. Rabkova received an indictment of two additional charges: “participating in a criminal organization” (Criminal Code Article 285(2)) and “inciting racial, national, religious or other social hostility by a group of individuals” (Criminal Code Article 130(3)).
 On November 28, Ms. Rabkova’s family reportedly received a letter with a list of eleven additional charges against her.
-If convicted, Ms. Rabkova faces up to 20 years in prison.